misha99fr/FakeDism/README.md

 # FakeDism
-A Dism simulator, written in Python
+A Simple Dism simulator, written in Python

 Requirements: